Sndrahel/Cute-Pets-Memory-Game/README.md

 # Cute Pets Memory Game

 This is a single page website that contains a simple memory game that contains 16 cards in 4x4 style grid.
+The game aims to entertain a user for a while as well as provide with a bit of memory improvment.
+The game has been designed for users of any age to play and enjoy.

 ![Responsive Mockup]()